Most Effective Products

 What are Drywood Termites?

-• Drywood Termites like to reside, feed and build nests in fresh wood and do not depend on moisture or soil for survival, unlike subterranean termites.
+• Unlike subterranean termites, drywood termites like to reside, feed, and build nests in fresh wood and do not depend on moisture or soil for survival.

 How To Get Rid of Drywood Termites

-• Our top recommendations for Drywood Termite control is treating infested wood with Tim-Bor Professional Insecticide and doing a drill and fill treatment of wood with Fipro Foaming Aerosol.
+• Our top recommendations for drywood termite control are treating infested wood with Tim-Bor Professional Insecticide and drilling and filling the wood with Fipro Foaming Aerosol.

 How To Prevent Drywood Termites

-• Prevent future termite infestations by using the Red Eye Termite Monitoring Station which will alert you of termite activity so you can take action with a Fipro Aerosol injection.
+• Prevent future termite infestations by using the Red Eye Termite Monitoring Station.
+It will alert you to termite activity so you can take action with a Fipro Aerosol injection.

 Questions and Answers